 We discount this power because it’s often done on a small scale.
-But you can scale up your creations if size matters.
+But you can scale up your creations.
 We discount this power because sometimes other people discount our creation.
-That is just a matter of finding the right audience.
+That's just a matter of finding the right audience and supporters.
 We discount this power because it doesn’t seem to change the world.
-But, nothing completely changes the world for everyone – some people don’t want a car – one of the most significant inventions of all time.
-And, we discount this power because it doesn’t solve some of the big problems in our life.
-But that’s just a matter of taking what we learned during one act of creation and creatively applying it to something else.
+But, nothing changes the world for everyone.
+And, we discount this power because it hasn't solved some of the big problems in our life.
+But that’s just a matter of taking what we learned during one act of creation and creatively applying it to something bigger.

-This is what I do in my painting class – Creative and Calm; Painting for Personal Growth – I teach people to paint and while they’re painting I ask them to reflect on what they’re learning, what they’re experiencing and what gets results.
+This is what I did in my painting class – I taught people to paint and while they paint I ask them to reflect on what they’re learning, what they’re experiencing and what gets results.
 Then, I ask them if this applies to something else in their life.
 And it usually does.

-First, make sure you are creating something; cook, garden, arrange flowers, paint, compose, turn wood.
-Then, while you’re doing it, ask yourself what is happening in that moment, what lesson there is going on.
-Then, ask yourself if this lesson will help you solve a bigger problem, if you could approach the bigger problem the way you are approaching the act of creation.
-After all, its quite likely you had a hand in creating the big problem anyway.
+Make sure you're involved in some creative endeavour; cook, garden, arrange flowers, paint, compose, turn wood.
+Then, while you’re doing it, ask what's happening in that moment, what lesson is going on?
+Ask yourself if this lesson will help you solve a bigger problem, if you could approach a bigger problem the way you're approaching this smaller act of creation.
+After all, it's quite likely you had a hand in creating the big problem anyway.
 If you are the architect of that problem, you could be the architect of the solution.

 SHARE THIS ARTICLE WITH A GOOD FRIEND OR ON SOCIAL MEDIA